Habrador/Unity-Programming-Patterns/README.md

 - **[Prototype](#4-prototype).** The Prototype pattern is generally used if you want to make a copy of an existing object, while the Factory pattern is generating new objects.
 But some argue you can put the Prototype pattern inside of the Factory pattern.

+- **[Object Pool](#18-object-pool).** The factory doesn't have to create new objects - it can be a recycling plant if you combine Factory with Object Pool.

 ## 22. Facade